CS571-F25/p204/spec.md

 - **Message Loading**:
   - When you enter a room, the latest 50 messages load instantly from localStorage and render in the chat list.
   - A “Load 25 earlier messages” button (label includes the count) appears when older messages exist; each press loads another 25 until history is exhausted.
-  - The `/history [count]` command mirrors the button but lets the user specify the count (default 25, capped at 100 per call).
   - Terminal output only shows command results; chat history stays separate.
+The terminal simply reminds users to use the button when they ask for `/history`.

 ### **Message Types**